 Before You Start:

 Wharton Student Computing wants your technology transition at graduation to be as smooth as possible.
-To help you, we've compiled a list of items to make sure your email, files, and accounts are ready to go, and that you know all of the important dates for account closings.
+To help you, we've compiled a list of items to make sure your email, data, and accounts are ready to go and that you know all of the important dates for account closings.

 Congrats on this major milestone!